section-engineering-education/engineering-education/content/articles/getting-started-with-a-lexical-analyzer/index.md

 - Building a lexical analyzer with code examples

 ### Pre-requisites
-For one to quickly follow up with the article, the following knowledge is required:
+For one to follow up with the article, the following knowledge is required:
 - A good internet connection
 - Know how to use Regular Expressions
 - Knowledge of C programming